 With Valentine’s Day right around the corner I thought what better time to share some love with our over-wintering birds.
-This recipe is super simple to make and the kids were amazed when it all came together…they had their doubts.
+In reality, this backyard bird feeder is perfect for anytime of the year.
+Our recipe is super simple to make and the kids were amazed when it all came together…they had their doubts.

 for your convenience, this post contains affiliate links

 How to Make a Cookie Cutter Bird Feeder

 Next, dissolve the gelatine in a pot of simmering water.
 Stir until the powder gelatine is completely dissolved.